KMEC-TV: KMEC-TV

 In 1965, Maxwell Electronics Corporation applied for a new television station on channel 29 in Dallas, which placed it into comparative hearing with two other applicants: Overmyer Communications and Grandview Broadcasting Company.
 Grandview dropped out, and in January 1967, Maxwell amended its application to specify channel 33 instead of 29.
 The change was part of a plan by Daniel H. Overmyer to give both applicants stations by moving the channel 27 allocation from Tyler, Texas, thus replacing 29 with 27 and 33.

 With Maxwell's station approved, KMEC-TV signed on October 1, 1967.
-It was one of three new UHF outlets in six months in the Metroplex, having been beaten to air by KFWT-TV channel 21 of Fort Worth and with another station, KDTV (channel 39), on the horizon.
+It was one of three new UHF outlets in six months in the Metroplex, having been beaten to air by KFWT-TV (channel 21) in Fort Worth and with another station, KDTV (channel 39), on the horizon.
 Channel 33 telecast from a transmitter at Cedar Hill and color-equipped studios at 7901 Carpenter Freeway.
 Its programming lineup emphasized movies, though there were also several local programs, including daytime stock market coverage, a women's show hosted by former Miss Texas Mary Lou Butler, and an interview show.
 For children, KMEC-TV offered the "Fun Time" show, hosted by a sad-faced clown named Percival B. Pembrock—in reality Roger A. Ready, who had spent 34 years at WFAA radio and television as an announcer.
 Dallas Cowboys defensive tackle and future Pro Football Hall of Fame member Bob Lilly also hosted a weekly half-hour program.
 A local Bozo the Clown show debuted July 1, 1968, and aired on the station through to the end.

+KMEC-TV sticker featuring Bozo the Clown.

 After just over a year, in the face of substantial financial losses, Maxwell exited the business.
 On October 25, 1968, KMEC-TV announced to its viewers that it was going dark—and being sold, to Evans Broadcasting Corporation, owned by Thomas Mellon Evans, which was to return the outlet to air in the first half of 1969.
 Evans was on the hunt for dark UHF television stations nationwide: in addition to the purchase of KMEC, for $40,000 plus the assumption of more than $170,000 in liabilities, he owned the construction permit for KDNL-TV in St. Louis and made moves to acquire other unbuilt outlets in several eastern states.
 The Maxwell brothers would later make claims that the newspapers in the Dallas–Fort Worth area—the Dallas Times Herald, the Dallas Morning News and the Fort Worth Star-Telegram—relegated UHF station listings to inferior coverage and did not print them at all on Sundays, challenging the license renewals of their associated broadcast stations in the market; the newspapers did not give UHF listings equal prominence until 1969, by which time KFWT-TV and KMEC-TV had both fallen silent.
 Maxwell and the newspapers would settle their dispute in 1974.